 S-Corporation tax planning is not something that can be fixed at filing time.
 Payroll, reasonable compensation, and distribution decisions must be made correctly during the year to reduce taxes legally and remain compliant with IRS rules.

 At Madsen and Company, S-Corporation owners work with a dedicated tax advisor because we focus on proactive, year-round planning—not reactive tax preparation.
-With over 30 years of CPA experience, we help owners evaluate reasonable salary, coordinate payroll and distributions, and adjust strategy as income changes before decisions become locked in.
+We help owners evaluate reasonable salary, coordinate payroll and distributions, and adjust strategy as income changes before decisions become locked in.

 Our advisory approach gives S-Corporation owners confidence that compensation decisions are defensible, payroll taxes are optimized within IRS guidelines, and their overall tax strategy supports both compliance and long-term cash flow—not assumptions made after the year has closed.